 The following example is meant to show what Orange Textable typically does, without considering (for now) every detail of how it does it.

-In a paper reflecting about terminology in the field of Digital Humanities , Patrik Svensson compares the evolution of the frequency of expressions Humanities Computing and Digital Humanities over 20 years of archives of the Humanist discussion group.
+In a paper reflecting on terminology in the field of Digital Humanities , Patrik Svensson compares the evolution of the frequency of expressions Humanities Computing and Digital Humanities over 20 years of archives of the Humanist discussion group.
 He uses these figures to show that while the former denomination remains prevalent over these two decades, the latter has been quickly gaining ground since the 2000s.

 The same experiment can be run with Orange Textable, by building a “visual program” like the one shown on figure 1 below: